 Research Aim: The research will use quantitative techniques to analyze power-holders relational and interdependent work contexts.
 The study will examine the effect of daily psychological power using the factors of abusive behaviour and perceived incivility.

-Research Aim: Using quantitative techniques, the research will analyse the factors of interaction process and performance in two groups of employees in the services industry – homogenous and culturally diverse.
+Research Aim: Using quantitative techniques, the research will analyse the interaction process and performance factors in two groups of employees in the services industry – homogenous and culturally diverse.
 The effectiveness in operation and arrangements will be examined.

 Research Aim: The research will examine the limited and biased view of silence in management literature.
-The study will also analyse using quantitative research techniques the impact of silence in an organisation, in terms of a functional value furthermore, how silence in organisations can be used as a strategic response will be discussed.
+The study will also analyse the impact of silence in an organisation in terms of a functional value using quantitative research techniques.
+Furthermore, how silence in organisations can be used as a strategic response will be discussed.

 Topic 6: Examining the Relationship between Productivity, Management Practices, and Employee Ability in the UK Setting

-Research Aim: Using quantitative techniques, the study will analyse if a relationship exists between productivity, management practices, and employee ability using data from management practices surveys and employees’ longitudinal earnings records.
+Research Aim: Using quantitative techniques, the study will analyse a relationship between productivity, management practices, and employee ability using data from management practices surveys and employees’ longitudinal earnings records.

 Research Aim: The research will use quantitative techniques to analyse microdata from various countries between 1980 and 2010.
 The study will use the factors of wage structures, net supply, wage compression, collective bargaining coverage, and unionised wage setting to identify the lower gender pay gap internationally.